 In today’s economy, almost everyone feels workplace stress.
-While a little stress is to be expected, even though motivating, too much stress can interfere with both productivity and motivation, and can impact employee (and employer) mental, emotional and physical health.
 Even the perfect job has stressful deadlines and other seemingly unreasonable expectations.
+While a bit of stress is to be expected, even though motivating, too much stress can interfere with both productivity and motivation.
+It can impact employee (and employer) mental, emotional, and physical health.

-In order to deal with all of the various types of stress in the workplace, it will help to understand workplace stress and acquire tools and techniques for managing it.
-The Coping with Stress in the Workplace Workbook provides assessments and self-guided activities to help participants learn useful skills for coping with the various forms of stress in the workplace.
+The Coping with Stress in the Workplace Workbook provides assessments and self-guided activities to help participants learn valuable skills for understanding and coping with the various forms of stress in the workplace.

 The four chapters include:

 This workbook is also available in PDF eBook format, making it simple to store on your computer or mobile device and access with a PDF viewer.
 The PDF format allows you to easily print copies of the activities and worksheets during therapy and counseling sessions.

 Need a creative way to start your session?
 Use the Coping with Stress in the Workplace Card Deck.
 The open-ended questions will break the ice and stimulate conversation.
 Use them alone or in conjunction with the corresponding page in the book.